New Theme House Application Process

 The selection process for new theme houses begins with an idea or brainstorm from a group of students.
 These ideas then take form in a theme house application, a proposal written by group members outlining the goals and direction for the theme house.

-Theme house applications are reviewed by the Office of Residence Life and select groups are interviewed by the review committee.
+Theme house applications are reviewed by the Office of Residential & First-Year Programs and select groups are interviewed by the review committee.
 Theme house selection is based on the quality and strength of the application, the commitment and organization of the house members, the needs of the college community served by the theme house, and the group interview.

 When is the deadline?